 We presented LAMIRAGE, a last-mile repair-engine generator for programs written in low-code (LC) formula languages.
 LAMIRAGE targets "last-mile repairs", where the formula is almost correct and has a few subtle errors.
 We designed LAMIRAGE to combine the advantages of symbolic and neural techniques.
-We evaluated LAMIRAGE on real Excel and PowerFx formulas.
+We evaluated LAMIRAGE on real Excel and Power Fx formulas.
 Our results showed that LAMIRAGE outperforms state-of-the-art symbolic and neural techniques in both domains.
 We carried out ablation studies on the design decisions in LAMIRAGE.
-We discussed the useability of our framework and design considerations, motivated by our ongoing partnership with industry teams to integrate our repair engines into leading LC platforms.
-Finally, we are releasing our two benchmark sets for future work in low-code domains.
+We discussed the useability of our framework and design considerations, motivated by our ongoing partnership with engineering teams to integrate our repair engines into leading LC platforms.